 etc. You get the idea.
 The more detailed you are, the more convinced we'll be that you've thought about this project realistically.
 If accepted, the first thing yo'll do will be to work with your mentor to define a very specific commitment regarding deliverables and schedule to determine eligibility for full student payment at the halfway mark and at the end of the program.
 This will help limit disappointment for both mentors and students.

 Other commitments: Do you have any other commitments during this time that could impact your ability to be online, coding and/or communicating with your mentor?
 Include school, work and family commitments.

 WordPress Experience: Preference will be given to students who have shown an interest in WordPress already by submitting patches to core or uploading plugin or themes to the wordpress.org repositories, because it will give us another means to evaluate student coding abilities.
-If you've not been active in the WordPress development community before now, please consider writing a patch for core or submitting a plugin to the Wordpress.org plugin repository before you apply or at the same time.
-It's not *required* but it's strongly recommended.
+If you've not been active in the WordPress development community before now, you'll need to write a patch for core or submit a plugin to the Wordpress.org plugin repository before you apply or at the same time.
 In addition to describing your patches/plugins/themes, please link to the trac tickets or plugin/theme repo pages.
-If you have no WordPress coding experience, consider attempting a patch for one of the following issues as a supplement to your application:

 Other Open Source/Free Software Experience: If you have experience with open source development in any form, even a few bug reports or some tiny 2-line patch to something obscure, tell us!
 Also, link to it!